 I once was visiting a man in his early 50s who had terminal cancer.
 At one point he said, “You know, I feel like I’m sitting on a bench in a train station waiting for the train to come.
-I don’t when it’s going to come but I know it’s coming soon.
+I don’t know when it’s going to come but I know it’s coming soon.
 When it comes, I’ll get on it and let it take me to the next stop.

 Death is not an end, but one phase of our life’s journey, another stop along the train line.
-We confuse the death of the body to the death of us.
+We confuse the death of the body with the death of us.
 Our human physical body is not who we are.
 It is something that we wear, like a costume.
 Our true self is a spiritual soul that is eternally young.

 When someone we love dies, we naturally feel sad, and we should.
 We are human beings who love each other.
 The one whom we love is no longer with us in a way that we can see them smile, hear their joyful voice, hug them, or smell their perfume.
 So we naturally feel sad, but at the same time, we need to remind ourselves that they are not dead.
 Their body stopped functioning.
 They are alive in a way that we cannot understand yet.